Build a Line Follower with a Rover and a Webcam

 or

-python3.8 --version
+python3 --version

-Make sure you have the Viam Python SDK installed.
+Install the Viam Python SDK by running

 - In your Pi terminal, navigate to the directory where you’d like to save your code.